Santigwar: Plot

 Hasmin (Alexa Ilacad) is a young girl who inherited the power and skill of a Santigwar from her father.
-The Santigwar is a kind of albularyo who does not only heals and does magic, but also fights against mythical creatures.
-As a Santigwar herself, she has been on a decade-long hunt for a specific aswang clan as she and her father Mang Nano (Dan Fernandez) aims to track down the aswangs responsible for killing her late mother Siony (MJ Lastimosa).
+The Santigwar is a kind of albularyo who not only heals and does magic, but also fights against mythical creatures.
+As a Santigwar herself, she has been on a decade-long hunt for a specific aswang clan as she and her father Mang Nano (Dan Fernandez) aim to track down the aswangs responsible for killing her late mother Siony (MJ Lastimosa).

 While on the lookout, a group of fun-seeking boys—Aldrin (Marlo Mortel), Jay (Paulo Angeles), Benny (Keann Johnson), and Carlo (Marco Gallo) head to Aldrin's girlfriend Ara's (Pam Gonzales) province for a visit.
 As the band of teenagers arrive, they crossed paths with her, and triggered her senses.
 Chaos then happens in the small town, she then realizes that the aswang is closer to her now than ever.
 Fearing for their safety, she pushes them to leave.

 Soon later, she uncovered the truth that linked her Santigwar family to the enemies.